PoojyaSree/Crime-Prediction/README.md

 # Crime-Prediction
-Predicting the Crime of a particular region
+Predicting the Crime of a particular region-
 Me and my team had done the project that could predict the crime of a particular region using machine learning.Our system can predict have high probability for crime occurrence in a region.Using the concept of Machine Learning  we can extract previously unknown, useful information from an structured data.
 The main scope of the project is to predict the crime rate in a particular region based on the historic data and visualize